Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 Because among the endless number of factors that ultimately determine the tone of an electric guitar…

 The amp is regarded by most players as the single most important of all.
 So in this ultimate guide, I’m going show you everything you need to know on the topic.

 When first comparing amps, you quickly notice that:

 - some come in 2+ pieces

-- One-piece amps (combo amps) hold both the amplifier and the speakers in a single box.
+- One-piece amps (combos) – hold both the amplifier and the speakers in a single box.

-Typically, stacks are used for performing in large venues, mainly because they are capable of bigger, louder sounds.
+Typically, stacks are used for performing in large venues, mainly because they are capable of higher volumes.

 The single most common question players ask when buying their first amp is:

 What exactly is the difference between solid-state and tube amps?
 And which one should I get?